borusg/noodle/doc.md

 * InfluxDB/Grafana

 # Who wrote Noodle?
-Noodle was originally writ<ten by @riddley and @happymcplaksin while working for the [University System of Georgia](http://usg.edu/) Since we were not allowed to open source it, @happymcplaksin rewrote it from scratch clean room style ><
+Noodle was originally written by @riddley and @happymcplaksin while working for the [University System of Georgia](http://usg.edu/) Since we were not allowed to open source it, @happymcplaksin rewrote it from scratch clean room style ><